oVirt/ovirt-site/source/develop/release-management/features/infra/cli.html.md

 authors: j.bittner, jfenal, mgoldboi, michael pasternak, tsaban, val0x00ff
 ---

+> **`ovirt-shell` is Deprecated**: It uses the v3 REST API, and lacks many features available in the 4.x API.
+Consider using Ansible as a replacement for automation purposes.

 # CLI

 oVirt CLI is a dynamic, runtime interface discovering command line interface for the oVirt engine